vmyrgiotis/Soil-moisture-calc/README.md

-# Soil_moisture_model
-A simple soil moisture calculator
+# A simple soil moisture calculator